-The Company have prepared (and are continually updating) a cash flow forecast that incorporate a range of reductions in both revenue and expenditure.
-Based on this forecast, our current cash reserves and the letter of support received from the Shareholder, the Board consider that the Company will be able to continue to operate for at least one year from the date of signing these financial statements.
+The Company have prepared (and are continually updating) cash flow forecast that incorporates changes to revenue and expenditure as they appear.
+Based on this forecast, our current cash reserves and the guaranteed level of management fees, the Board consider that the Company will be able to continue to operate for at least one year from the date of signing these financial statements.

-The management and Board are continuing to closely monitor the COVID-19 situation and the Company is working closely with the Council and its group to ensure the appropriate actions are taken.
+The management and Board are continuing to closely monitor the COVID-19 situation and any other changes, and the Company is working closely with the Council and its group to ensure the appropriate actions are taken.